bixiphel/filtering/README.md

 ## Compilation

-Both programs require linking with the math library (this is due to using the `exp` and `sqrt` functions), which aren't natively included in the `gcc` command):
+Both programs require linking with the math library (this is due to using the `exp` and `sqrt` functions, which aren't natively included in the `gcc` command):

 ```bash
 gcc gaussian.c -o gaussian -lm